 CODE OF CONDUCT FOR SQUAD PLAYERS

-- Be punctual for sessions and meetings.
-If it is unavoidable that you will be late, it is expected you will contact the coach/person you have arranged to meet to let them know, PRIOR to the arranged session/meeting start time.
+- Players are expected to be punctual for sessions and meetings.
+If circumstances warrant a player being late, wherever possible they are asked to contact the appropriate coach/person to let them know, PRIOR to the arranged session/ meeting start time.

-- Arrange any meetings or medical/physiotherapy treatment to avoid conflicting with agreed training Sessions.
+- Players are asked to arrange any meetings or medical/physiotherapy treatment to avoid conflicting with agreed training sessions, where possible.

 If any member of the programme breaks any of the above points, the following process will apply: